 Patreon has the tools for relationship management and will be your gift processor, but the majority of gift management will fall to you.

-I am a professional Gifts Administrator.
+I am a former professional Gifts Administrator.
 While I’m not moonlighting as a fledging Flintlock Fantasy Writer or spending too much time on social media, I spend my day processing checks, cash, stock, wires, and matching gifts for non-profits.
 Understanding where your money comes from, how to process it, and how to acknowledge those gifts can mean the success or failure of a Campaign.

 While this series focuses on Patreon, I encourage you to diversify your income.
 Diversifying your income isn’t a new concept, especially for freelancers, but when you’re setting up your financial plan and factor it is also important to set up multiple income donation streams as is reasonably viable for your budget.
 Patreon may collapse tomorrow and with it your Patrons.
 Actual fundraising does not relay on one funnel of income alone; successful fundraising is a combination of many asks and providing several ways to support.